SillyTavern/SillyTavern-Docs/Usage/st-script.md

 10. `/abs (a)` – performs an absolute value operation of a value, e.g. `/abs -10`
 11. `/round (a)` – performs a rounding to the nearest integer operation of a value, e.g. `/round 3.14`

-Example: get an area of a circle with a radius of 50.
+### Example 1: get an area of a circle with a radius of 50.

 ```
 /setglobalvar key=PI 3.1415 |